 Like many small business owners, I do a bit of everything.
 When starting the business, I used to make all the products myself.
 As the business has grown and developed, I have employed a small local team to help me.

 I still do all the designing myself.
-I enjoy researching new product ideas and fabric colours, spend some of my weeks on marketing projects, catching up with our stockists and working on new designs.
+I enjoy researching new product ideas and fabric colours, spending some of my weeks on marketing projects, catching up with our stockists, and working on new designs.

 MT: How did you come up with the idea of a business like yours?